rust-lang/rust/text/0000-north-star.md

 front the most critical problems facing the project, formulated as _problem statements_.
 Work toward solving those problems, _goals_, will be planned in quarter-long cycles by individual teams.
-For the purposes of reporting the project roadmap, goals will be assigned to _quartely milestones_, and where these goals result in stable features the Rust version in which they become stable will be estimated as well.
+For the purposes of reporting the project roadmap, goals will be assigned to _quarterly milestones_, and where these goals result in stable features the Rust version in which they become stable will be estimated as well.
 Along the way, teams will be expected to maintain _tracking issues_ that communicate progress toward the project's goals.